 Families making below 80% of the median income, who are more likely be renters, may be affected by the limiting housing opportunities, which restrictive zoning impacts.
 In general, new single-family housing is not being developed at costs which are affordable to moderate-income households.
 Families making 30% of the median income or lower often need federal or state government housing assistance, regardless of housing availability.
 However, allowing for opportunities for a wider variety of housing types, such as duplexes, townhomes, and patio homes in potential planned unit developments zones will help increase the housing diversity and provide for the projected moderate-income housing need within the community.

-5.1.5 Program to Encourage an Adequate Supply of Moderate-Income Housing (See Affordable Housing Goals and Policies below)
+5.1.5 Program to Encourage an Adequate Supply of Moderate-Income Housing

 5.2 AFFORDABLE HOUSING GOALS AND RECOMMENDATIONS STRATEGIES